TritonDataCenter/node-artedi/docs/API.md

 });
 ```
 ### collector.gauge(opts) : Gauge
-Create a new Gauge object with the given options (incl. labels).
+Creates a new Gauge object with the given options (incl. labels).
 This call is
 idempotent. `opts` must include 'help' and 'name' fields, and may optionally
 include a 'labels' object.